CryHosting/Help/docs/index.md

 ---
-title: Home | Nova-Docs
+title: Home | CryHelp
-description: Welcome to Nova's documentation!
-Here you'll find a list of all the commands, how to use them, and what they do.
-You can also find support links and invite the bot to your server.
+description: Welcome to Cry
 ---

 # **Welcome to CryHosting!**